-This is what I want you to do right now, grab your planner.
-If you don’t have a physical planner get your phone calendar or download this printable.
+What I want you to do right now, grab your planner.
+If you don’t have a physical planner, get your phone calendar or download this printable.
 Open up to this month and at the top of each week write down that one goal you have for the month.

-Then pick 3 time slots (this week only) that you will take action on your goal.
-Write down specifically what that action will be.
+Then pick three time slots (this week only) that you will take action on your goal.
+Write down precisely what that action will be.
 Schedule the time for yourself as if it were any other appointment and don’t break that appointment with your goal.
 You will repeat this process every week for the rest of the month.